 Start wave races

-- Create a new race for each start group.
-Give them the appropriate name and start time. (start wave 2 and 3, see below)
+- Create a new race for each extra start wave.
+Give them the appropriate name and start time.

 Start using you smartphone